What is PCP?

 However, PCP was picked up by street dealers and is now dealt as “angel dust” illegally.
 Those who take illicit PCP typically ingest it by snorting or smoking it, with effects lasting 4-6 hours.
 In pill form or in capsules, this psychoactive substance’s effects can be felt 30 minutes to an hour later, and effects can stay active for up to an entire day, increasing the risk of dangerous side effects and trouble functioning in daily life.

 PCP is a powerful, mind-altering drug that has a high potential for addiction, abuse, and dangerous side effects.
+If you or a loved one is dealing with a PCP addiction, contact Gratitude Lodge today and get the help you need.

 Are PCP and Angel Dust the Same Thing?